callumhackett/callumhackett.github.io/_posts/2025-08-11-meditations_reduction.md

 {% include post-description.html %}

-This is a fairly atypical review, as it less a review than a dredging up of half-dead habits of thought that nonetheless seem worth sharing.
+This is a fairly atypical review, as it is less a review than a dredging up of half-dead habits of thought that nonetheless seem worth sharing.

 When I read the *Meditations* for the second or third time, which was around ten years ago, I thought it would be useful to summarise their major lessons in a format suitable for memorsation and recitation.
 The numbered clauses below are the product of that activity.
-There was a time when their recitation was a daily ritual for me, though I've long since stopped, partly because their lessons have become second nature but partly because I feel I have outgrown them.
+There was a time when their recitation was a daily ritual for me, and I would recommend it to some people in some circumstances, but I've long since stopped, partly because the lessons of Stoicism have become second nature but partly because I feel I have outgrown them.

-Stoicism is in some ways an admirable philosophy --- virtue ethics in general is more commendable than any garbage utilitarianism --- but the only notion of virtue I find myself inclined towards these days has more in common with the Daoist *wu wei* than with Greco-Roman codifications of attitudes and behaviours.
+Stoicism is in some ways an admirable philosophy --- any virtue ethics is certainly more respectable than such intellectual abortions as utilitarianism --- but the only notion of virtue I find myself inclined towards these days has more in common with the Daoist *wu wei* than with Greco-Roman codifications of duty.

-I don't call them codifications to suggest that they were merely technocratic fantasies --- of course they had the laudable goal of giving a proper ethical description of the human condition with which the individual person should live in harmony --- but what Daoist texts understand better is that that condition is unspeakable, or can only be spoken of in contradictions that hint at an ineffable synthesis, so codification is a delusion.
-It is, per Nietzsche, the philosopher's original sin.
+I don't call them codifications to suggest that they were merely technocratic fantasies --- of course they had the laudable goal of giving a proper ethical description of the human condition with which the individual person should live in harmony --- but what Daoist texts understand better is that that condition is in many ways unspeakable, or can only be spoken of in contradictions that gesture at the ineffable.
+That being the case, codification is a doomed project --- it is, per Nietzsche, the philosopher's original sin.

 {% include divider.html %}